Kwaddo/dopher/README.md

 ### Pause Menu

-- Resume: Return to gameplay
+- Resume: Return to gameplay with transition effect
-- Return to Menu: Go back to main menu
+- Return to Menu: Go back to main menu with transition effect
 - Quit: Exit the game

 ## Prerequisites